lordfeck/no-wei/README.md

 "Before serving a web page, a server can ask a third-party "verification" service to make sure that the user's browsing environment has not been "tampered" with.
 A translation of the policy's terminology will help us here: this Google-owned server will be asked to make sure that the browser does not deviate in any way from Google's accepted browser configuration."

 This means that the verification service controlled by Google can and *will* be used to exclude certain configurations of web browser from accessing websites that implement WEI.
 This will empower Google to refuse attestation to web browsers with advert blocking, web browsers on operating systems other than Windows/Apple/Android, users with stricter privacy preferences, web archiving services, competitors to Google, and anyone else their verification server deems invalid.

 We can expect that such power entrusted with one corporation will be used to attack anything that goes against their chief business interest - namely advertising.
-The effect of this will be an end to the open web.
+The effect of this will be a serious detriment to the open web.

 More details [here (OWD)](https://openwebdefenders.org/), [here (FSF)](https://www.fsf.org/blogs/community/web-environment-integrity-is-an-all-out-attack-on-the-free-internet) and [here (El Reg)](https://www.theregister.com/2023/07/27/google_web_environment_integrity/).